 Load bearing walls support everything above them.
 When one is taken out, the floors above don’t have a leg to stand on.
 The idea is to replace the solid wall with something that will provide support, but not be in the way.
 Before the wall is taken out, its weight must be temporarily supported (just so the rooms above don’t cave in).
 Then an extra strong beam is put up under the ceiling (which would mean that it’s visible), or inside the ceiling (not visible, but more difficult to do).
 This beam is then attached to supports or columns at its ends that fix it to the floor below.
 Depending on the circumstance, these support columns may need to be fixed into the foundation itself.
 Sounds easy enough, right?
 Actually, the idea is quite simple, but as with many renovations, it’s all in the execution.
 Once again, a professional should be consulted to make sure that the new structure is sound.

 No matter how you slice it, removing a wall is a big job.
+How much it costs to tear down a wall can be more expensive than you think when considering the preparation and cleanup required for safe demolition.
 For some, the idea of finally getting to use that sledgehammer will fill them with adrenaline and anticipation.
 This is one time, however, where it’s very necessary to look before you leap.
 We promise, the sledgehammer will still be there after the planning is all done.
 If you don’t take the proper precautions, though, your second floor may not.

 No Comments Yet